 Real-Time Network Monitoring

-A road map and resources for building the connected and efficient data center
+A road map and resources for building an efficient data center

 Even as the data center continues to be the lifeblood of an enterprise, it is undergoing tremendous change as cloud and multitenant options challenge the traditional model.
-To continue to effectively enable business applications and deliver a wide range of services to an enterprise’s customers and employees, the Connected and Efficient Data Center must evolve and adapt to today’s dynamic business and technology environment.
+To continue to effectively enable business applications and deliver a wide range of services to an enterprise’s customers and employees, the data center must evolve and adapt to today’s dynamic business and technology environment.